nikasulo/simple-weather-app/README.md

 ### Setting up
 1. Clone the repository unto your local machine
+2. Copy `env sample` into `.env` in the root of your project.
+3. Place your `APP_ID` in `.env`
-2. In the root directory, run `yarn` or `yarn install` to setup packages/dependencies
+4. In the root directory, run `yarn` or `yarn install` to setup packages/dependencies
-3. You can now start the server, run `yarn start` in the root of the project and go to `http://localhost:3000/` in your browser
+5. You can now start the server, run `yarn start` in the root of the project and go to `http://localhost:3000/` in your browser

 Happy hacking 🎉.